What’s newGlobal Highlights

 • Keep valuables in a front pocket or hidden pouch.

-• Verify ticket prices before purchasing at street vendors.
+• Verify tour prices online before booking.

-• Stay hydrated, especially during summer heat.
+• Stay hydrated, especially in summer heat.

-Emergency: In emergencies dial 112 for police, fire, or medical help.
+Emergency: In emergencies, dial 112 for police, fire, or medical help.

 Send feedback / Suggest a hidden gem